Jwhiles/CV/README.md

   At the Trainline I work on customer facing services which are reliable and scalable.
-A lot of work has been focused on optimisation - I was able to make signifigant savings in our API spend by improving how we handle loading certain data.
+A lot of work has been focused on optimisation - I was able to make significant savings in our API spend by improving how we handle loading certain data.
   I am currently responsible for replatforming the company's biggest web traffic driver to Node.JS and React, whilst also working as part of a